What is Autocomplete?

 For example, try typing the letter “m” again in the search box below.

-This experience minimizes typing, which is particularly impactful on mobile.
+This experience minimizes typing, which is particularly helpful on mobile devices.
 It enables users to find what they’re looking for quicker.
 It also exposes them to searches, products, or pages they didn’t think of but are interested in anyway.

 What Autocomplete provides